mcdonagh/QoL-Utilities/README.md

 <h2 id='qm'>Quite Mode</h2>

 Automatically declines party invites and duel requests.
 Functionality can be toggled on or off.
 Current state of functionality is reported at player login and on reload.
 > Functionality is turned **off** by default.
+> State is saved **per account**, ***NOT*** per character.

 <h3 id='qm-usage'>Usage & Output</h3>